Make a date with History

 Applications and Forms

-The rental agreement form and rental rules may be downloaded in PDF format here.
+Download the rental agreement form and rental rules in PDF format here.
 You may also download a map of the grounds and available parking for your event.

 The facility or an area within the facility will not be authorized for use if the museum director or a museum representative determines that the proposed activity would unduly disturb the environmental, biological, ecological, archeological or historical characteristics of the area.
 All uses must be consistent with the environmental, biological, ecological, archeological or historic characteristics of the area and its related collections.
 Use must not detract from the public image of the General Lew Wallace Study & Museum and must be in accordance with the property’s specific procedural guidelines.